 Cards may contain obscure items

 Perfect for individual or group play, this kit gives your kids another reason to run around the backyard in your own scavenger hunt.
-Each kit contains size packs of cards with items that kids have to find in order to win.
+Each kit contains cards with items that kids have to find in order to win.
 Just check the deck before handing out the cards, as some items may not be found in your neck of the woods.